slayterteal/OS_Mini_Group_Project/README.txt

 Compilation:
 // We're assuming you are in the main project directory for these instructions.
 To build entire app: gcc -Wall ./*.c -o a.out -ldt
-To build an individual test: gcc -Wall ./test/"name of test".c ./*.c -o a.out -ldt
+To build an individual test: gcc -Wall ./test/"name of test".c ./*.c -o a.out

+To run POSIX message testing, run:
+- gcc POSIXtest.c -o POSIXtest -ldt
+- gcc POSIXtest0.c -o POSIXtest0 -ldt
+Note: The program has to be closed via <CTRL+c>, we used signal handling to close cleanly.